 Sift in the cocoa powder and add the brown sugar, stir until dissolved.

 Add the yogurt and vanilla to the beaten eggs and stir well.
-Then add to the Guinness and butter, stir well.
+Then add to the Guinness and butter.
+Stir well.

-Place 12 cupcake liners into a 12-hole muffin tin and divide the cake batter equally taking care not to fill more than 3/4 full, or the cakes will spill over the top.
+Place 12 cupcake liners into a 12-hole muffin tin and divide the cake batter equally, taking care not to fill more than 3/4 full, or the cakes will spill over the top.

-Bake in the center of the preheated oven and bake for 20 minutes.
+Place the muffin tin in the center of the preheated oven and bake for 20 minutes.
 The cakes are ready when they spring back when lightly pressed.

-- The frosting will also keep for several days in the refrigerator covered and also freezes well.
+- The frosting will also keep for several days in the refrigerator, covered, and also freezes well.
 Again, defrost slowly in the refrigerator before using, do not use the microwave.
 If the frosting melts, you will not be able to recover it.